tmpg/secws/lab900/lab900_privilege_analysis.md

-# Lab 5: Privilege Analysis
+# Bonus Lab 2: Privilege Analysis

 **Privilege Analysis** allows to determine the minimum set of privileges required by a user or role, thus enforcing a least privilege approach.